karrioapi/karrio/README.md

 - Use your developer credentials with negotiated rates
 - Tested

-Openship prevents you from reinventing the wheel and is easy to use:
+purplship prevents you from reinventing the wheel and is easy to use:

 ```shell
 >>> from purplship.mappers.dhl import  DHLClient, DHLProxy